Mr. Sardonicus: Production

 The "poll" scene, as presented in the film, is hosted by Castle himself.
 He is shown pretending to address the audience, jovially egging them on to choose punishment, and "tallying" the poll results with no break in continuity as the "punishment" ending is pronounced the winner.
 Castle, in his autobiography Step Right Up!
 I'm Gonna Scare the Pants Off America, claimed the idea for two different endings came from the Columbia Pictures' dissatisfaction with the downbeat ending of the original story and script, so "I would have two endings, Columbia's and mine, and let the audience decide for themselves the fate of Mr. Sardonicus."
 The alternate "merciful" ending purportedly showed Sardonicus being cured and surviving (although co-star Audrey Dalton claims no such ending was ever shot).
 Given that Turner Classic Movies was unable to locate any cut of the film which included the "merciful" ending, the suggestion of alternative endings itself appears to have been an elaborate conceit on the part of Castle in service of the "gimmick".
 Castle claimed in his book, "Invariably, the audience's verdict was thumbs down...
 Contrary to some opinions (just in case the audience voted for mercy) we had the other ending.
 But it was rarely, if ever, used."
 The consensus among film historians appears to be that no other endings were ever filmed.

 The "punishment" ending occupies only three minutes of film after the "poll", and was the ending of the original Russell short story.

 There are reports that a separate version of the "poll" was produced for drive-ins, in which patrons were asked to flash their cars' headlights to vote.
 A similar variation was filmed for the drive-in market for Castle's The Tingler, but to date no evidence for any variation of Mr. Sardonicus has come to light.

 Release

-Mr. Sardonicus was released by Columbia on October 18, 1961.
+Mr. Sardonicus was theatrically released by Columbia on October 18, 1961.
+It played on a double feature with Valley of the Dragons (1961) beginning on October 25, 1961.